 Dealing with sexual harassment in a Seattle, Bellevue, or Vancouver workplace is not something that any person should have to deal with on their own.
-An experienced Seattle workplace harassment attorney will be able to help you determine if you should pursue legal action against the harasser and, from there your attorney will handle all of the stressful work.
+An experienced Seattle sexual harassment lawyer will be able to help you determine if you should pursue legal action against the harasser and, from there your attorney will handle all of the stressful work.

 How does the U.S. define “sexual harassment”?